BTE-N/bte-n.github.io/docs/main/documentation.md

 Markdown allows us to make text **bold**, but much more importantly, allows us to embed images, add links, add headers and subheaders, and generally making the website many times more appealing than a simple wall of text.
 Ironically, this is still quite a wall of text, so I do apologize - and at the same time thank you for taking your time in reading it.

+{:.warning}
+⚠️ Editing this page is considered griefing.